Case Study: Stealth Wind Farm

 QinetiQ is proud to have successfully worked in partnership with EDF Energies Nouvelles and Vestas to tailor our research and expertise in defence stealth technology to enable a renewable energy source for both our customer’s and the environment’s advantage.
 There is also great potential for the application of this technology across other industries around the world.

-Download this case study as PDF (3.3MB)
+Download this as a Case Study (3.3MB)

 How Test & Evaluation is carried out in other sectors: by QinetiQ & SIA Partners

 03 May 2023